bradreeder/CV/README.md

 [Github](https://github.com/worthwhile-charity/hack-day) | [Worthwhile](http://www.worthwhile.org.uk/)

-I helped build a design prototype for Worthwhile.
-The web application automates the process of generating and issuing contracts and invoices for clients who find a job through the charity, using handlebars.js for templating.
+I helped build a design prototype for Worthwhile that automates the process of generating and issuing contracts and invoices for clients who find a job through the charity, using handlebars.js for templating.

 #### SaferTogether